Cloud-NC-Engineering-Thailand/terraform-associate-tutorial/README.md

 # Terraform Associate Tutorial

+Study for the Terraform Associate exam by following these tutorials.
+[Login](https://learn.hashicorp.com/collections/terraform/certification-associate-tutorials) to Learn and bookmark them to track your progress.
+Study the complete list of study materials (including docs) in the [Certification Prep guides](https://learn.hashicorp.com/collections/terraform/certification).

+---

 - [Tutorial 1: Introduction to Infrastructure as Code with Terraform](https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/certification-associate-tutorials)
 - [Tutorial 2: Install Terraform](tutorial-2)
 - [Tutorial 3: Lock and Upgrade Provider Versions](tutorial-3)